DimitrisMazarakis/lab_assignment/Design_pattern/README.md

 ![](/media/4th_lab_Assignment.png)

 # Report
 In order to redisign this program I used the Facade Pattern,  the Factory Pattern, the Strategy Pattern and the Null Object Patttern.
+After many many changes I decided to keep this specific pattern because I believe that it follows all the SOLID design principles.
 # Facade Patter
 ## Update DemoClient class
 ### DemoClient Role